I Think We’ve Seen This Before… …Why “Incident Intelligence” is Imperative

 But what if simply modifying your processes isn’t efficient enough?
 What if you don’t have an incident tracking solution already in place?
 The ideal solution to this problem from an efficiency standpoint would be a platform that allows incident tracking and threat intelligence analysis to be performed in the same view, to allow for optimal discovery of incident intelligence.

 Enter LookingGlass’ ScoutVision platform.
-At a very high level, we’re aggregating dozens and dozens of open and closed (some our own) source threat intelligence feeds to provide as much threat context around a network entity (domain, IP, CIDR, AS, etc) as we possibly can, in order to provide security analysts and incident responders with the intelligence required to take informed action.
+At a very high level, we’re aggregating dozens and dozens of open and closed (some our own) source threat intelligence feeds to provide as much threat context around a network entity (Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website., IP, CIDR, AS, etc) as we possibly can, in order to provide security analysts and incident responders with the intelligence required to take informed action.
 Basically, we create “tags” on each network entity specific to the observed associated threat.

 Couple that with the ability to create your own tags (of other threat types, or anything for tracking purposes, really), and you have the ability to create your own incident intelligence.
 By using ScoutVision as an incident tracking platform, you can create a tag for each new security incident, and fill in some details…